 Saying something is ‘neuroscience’ is equivalent to calling it ‘rocket science’.
-It is both an endorsement and derision at the same time.
-While everyone has a brain and we all spend our day thinking about what is going on in others heads, the actual workings of the brain and the mind are understandably impenetrable.
+It is both an endorsement and an insult at the same time.
+While everyone has a brain and we all spend our day thinking about what is going on in other’s heads, the actual workings of the brain and the mind are understandably impenetrable.
 With that being said, the brain is undeniably fascinating, it is the most complex object humanity has come across in the universe.
 The brain is what lets you read this sentence, it generates our understanding of the world and all the amazing things humans do to fill it.

-Our series have different aims and are to suit what you want to know about the brain:
+Our series have different aims and are there to suit what you want to know about the brain:

 A Brain Talking About Brains: when I was working on the first season of WCNeuro I realised my background as a psychologist gave me the privilege of knowing a great deal about the working of the brain, knowledge I took for granted.
 As I interviewed physicists, engineers, programmers, medical doctors and every other field that is part of neuroscience that privilege became more apparent.
 ABTAB works to address this, I discuss major findings in psychology that every psychologist knows by heart.
-I go through their history, what the original findings were and how decades of research and has tested and moulded those findings.
+I go through their history, what the original findings were and how decades of research and has tested and moulded those theories.